 How Do You Decide Who to Collaborate With?

-Your authenticity/integrity/trust is on the line with every Instagram collaboration …No pressure!
-No, but seriously, it is pressure.
+Your authenticity/integrity/trust is on the line with every Instagram collaboration.
 You need to manage your collaborations very carefully and listen to your gut.
-It can be tempting to accept a lucrative contract, but what if you lose your followers’ trust in the process?
+It can be tempting to accept a lucrative contract, but what if you lose your followers’ trust in the process.
 That’s a huge price to pay.

 Factors that Influence Your Instagram Collaboration Decisions?